Nadiinz/HIV-risk-analysis/README.md

 # HIV-risk-analysis

 In this project, I analyzed HIV data sourced as a CSV file from the World Health Organization (WHO) using Azure Databricks.
 The primary objective was to clean, transform, and present the data in an Power BI report for better insights.
+I created a Trello board to help me keep track of this project and the assignments that has to be done.

 The data transformation process involved cleaning the dataset by removing empty rows and ensuring data quality.
 Additionally, I introduced fictional columns for age and gender to enhance the presentation and provide more context in the Power BI visualizations.